manhvu0803/Group2_Shopii-Project/backend/readme.md

 Respond: a json that contain:
 - verified: true if the email is verified and ready to be used
-- registered: true if that mail address is already registered
 - verifyCodeSent: true if the code is sent

 ## Register